Thesaurus (radio transcription service): Growth

 By June 1936, Thesaurus had 140 radio stations as subscribers, with 17.25 hours of programs available per week.

 Genres of music

 Thesaurus provided a spectrum of musical styles from which broadcasters could select programs.

 Big bands

 Swing and Sway with Sammy Kaye offered Kaye's orchestra's mixture of both sweet and swing big-band music.

 Jazz

 The Jumpin' Jacks with Patti Dugan featured "stylized swing".

 Variety

 The Music of Manhattan ranged from Dixieland to dance-orchestra style.

 Drama

 Thesaurus programs included soap operas such as Aunt Mary, Dr. Paul and Betty and Bob.

 Custom programs

 Thesaurus produced custom-designed programs for specific advertisers, such as The Ford V-8 Revue in 1936.
-The series of 13 quarter-hour programs featured orchestra leader Ferde Grofé with soprano Marguerite Howard and the Bucaneers.
+The series of 13 quarter-hour programs featured orchestra leader Ferde Grofé with soprano Marguerite Howard and the Buccaneers.
 Ford dealers arranged for broadcast of the programs on their local radio stations.
 The arrangement was similar to one that Ford had with the World Broadcasting System for another program that same spring.